bonitasoft/bonita-doc/md/tomcat-bundle.md

 * `lib/bonita`: extra libraries needed by Bonita.
 The following libraries are included: Bitronix JTA Transaction Manager, h2, SLF4J (required by Bitronix).
 * `request_key_utils`: folder containing script to generate license request keys (Subscription editions only).
 * `webapps/bonita.war`: the Bonita web application.
+* `setup/`: a tool to manage Bonita BPM Platform configuration, stored in database instead of filesystem.
+Also ships a tool to centralize all the required Tomcat bundle configuration.

 ::: info
 **Note:** Starting from Bonita BPM 7.3.0, Bonita BPM Platform configuration, including the license file, is stored in the same database as the Bonita BPM Engine data, namely in the `CONFIGURATION` table.
 To initialize and update this configuration, a [*Platform setup tool*](BonitaBPM_platform_setup.md) is provided and embedded in Bonita BPM bundles.
 :::

-So your bundle also contains:

-* `setup`: a tool to manage Bonita BPM Platform configuration, stored in database.
-  Also ships a tool to centralize all the required Tomcat bundle configuration.

 ### Get and install a license (Subscription editions only)